COLT: Enhancing Video Large Language Models with Continual Tool Usage: Introduction

 \section{Introduction}

-Large Language Models (LLMs), \eg, GPT \cite{achiam2023gpt,brown2020language}, PaLM \cite{anil2023palm} and LLaMA \cite{touvron2023llama,touvron2023llama2}, have exhibited remarkable success in understanding user instructions, aligning with human intents and generating trustworthy responses.
-Taking one step further, recent endeavors in multi-modal LLMs \cite{li2023blip,alayrac2022flamingo,zhu2023minigpt,liu2024visual,zhang2023speechgpt,wu2023next,li2024mini,zhan2024anygpt} augment LLMs with the capacity of multi-modal perception, which has aroused significant research interest within the academic community and beyond.

-Despite the progress in image-based LLMs, advancing LLMs' capacity to comprehend video data \cite{lin2023video,zhang2023video,li2023videochat,maaz2023video,li2023llama,jin2024video,munasinghe2023pg,liu2024st,lin2023mm,jin2023chat,liu2023one} still remains a demanding pursuit.
+Large Language Models (LLMs), \eg, GPT~\citep{achiam2023gpt,brown2020language}, PaLM~\citep{anil2023palm}, and LLaMA~\citep{touvron2023llama,touvron2023llama2}, have exhibited remarkable success in understanding user instructions, aligning with human intents, and generating trustworthy responses.
+Trained on large-scale corpora and equipped with billions of parameters, these models demonstrate impressive generalization abilities across a wide range of natural language tasks such as reasoning, summarization, and question answering.
+They have fundamentally reshaped the paradigm of natural language understanding by enabling unified instruction-following interfaces that support various downstream applications, from conversational agents to coding assistants.
+Recently, the research focus has been gradually shifting from pure text-based LLMs to multi-modal LLMs such as BLIP-2~\citep{li2023blip}, Flamingo~\citep{alayrac2022flamingo}, and MiniGPT-4~\citep{zhu2023minigpt}, which augment language models with the capability to perceive and reason over multiple modalities such as vision, audio, and video.
+By integrating visual encoders with pretrained LLMs, these models can interpret images or videos and produce context-aware, grounded responses, thus bridging perception and language understanding.
+Such a shift extends the role of LLMs from passive text generators to more general perceptual agents, which has aroused significant research interest within the academic community and beyond.
+Despite the progress in image-based LLMs, advancing LLMs' capacity to comprehend video data remains a demanding pursuit.
+Recent representative efforts such as Video-LLaMA~\citep{zhang2023video} and VideoChat~\citep{li2023videochat} illustrate the potential of video LLMs, yet the field is still in its early stage.
 The overwhelming majority of video LLM methods follow the instruction-tuning paradigm.
-Building upon open-source LLMs \cite{vicuna2023,touvron2023llama,touvron2023llama2}, they entail end-to-end training on the instruction-tuning dataset generated by GPT \cite{achiam2023gpt,brown2020language}.
-These methods, however, demonstrate limited ability to comprehend video actions and present responses with hallucinations (\eg, non-existent ``keyboard click" actions).
+Building upon open-source LLMs such as Vicuna~\citep{vicuna2023} and LLaMA~\citep{touvron2023llama,touvron2023llama2}, they entail end-to-end training on instruction-tuning datasets generated by GPT models~\citep{achiam2023gpt,brown2020language}.
+These methods, however, demonstrate limited ability to comprehend video actions and present responses with hallucinations (\eg, non-existent ``keyboard click'' actions).
 Besides, most of them lack the capability of \emph{any-to-any} generation, \eg, video object segmentation in Figure \ref{fig:teaser} (b).